Amir Abdur-Rahim

-Amir Abdur-Rahim (born March 18, 1981) is a former American basketball player and current coach.
-He is the head coach of the Kennesaw State Owls men's basketball team.
+Amir Abdur-Rahim (March 18, 1981 – October 24, 2024) was an American basketball coach and player who was the head coach of the South Florida Bulls men's basketball team.
+Prior to coaching at USF, he was the head coach at Kennesaw State from 2019 to 2023, leading the Owls to the 2023 conference regular season and tournament titles and their first-ever berth in the NCAA Division I men's basketball tournament.

 Playing career

 Amir Abdur-Rahim played at Joseph Wheeler High School in Marietta, Georgia.

 After one season at Garden City Community College, Abdur-Rahim transferred to Southeastern Louisiana where he was a three-time All-Southland Conference selection playing for Billy Kennedy.
 He graduated seventh all-time in career points and second all-time in three-pointers made and steals.

 Coaching career

 Abdur-Rahim began coaching in 2006 serving as a graduate assistant at Murray State for two seasons under Kennedy before being promoted to a full-time assistant coach.
 He stayed with the Racers until 2011, when he joined the staff at Georgia Tech as the director of player development for one season before becoming an assistant coach at the College of Charleston in 2012.
 Abdur-Rahim reunited with Kennedy as an assistant coach at Texas A&M from 2014 to 2018 where he was on staff for two of the Aggies' Sweet 16 appearances.
 In 2018, he returned to his home state to join Tom Crean's staff at Georgia.

-On April 18, 2019 Abdur-Rahim was named the head coach at Kennesaw State, replacing Al Skinner.

-In the 2022–23 season, Abdur-Rahim led Kennesaw State to their first winning season in their Division I program history, with a record of 23–8.
-The Owls also won their first Atlantic Sun title and went to their first NCAA Divsiion I tournament.
+On April 18, 2019, Abdur-Rahim was named the head coach at Kennesaw State, replacing Al Skinner.
+In the 2022–23 season, Abdur-Rahim led Kennesaw State to their first winning season in their Division I program history, with a record of 26–9.
+The Owls also won their first Atlantic Sun title and went to their first NCAA Division I tournament.
 As a result, he was named the 2023 ASUN Coach of the Year.

+On March 29, 2023, Abdur-Rahim was named the head coach of South Florida.
+He replaced Brian Gregory.
+He led the program to their first Top 25 ranking in both the AP and Coaches' Poll and their first American Athletic Conference regular season title, as the team finished 25–8, the best in school history.
+Abdur-Rahim was named a Naismith College Coach of the Year semifinalist, and a finalist for the Ben Jobe National Coach of the Year and the Jim Phelan National Coach of the Year.